C3LX/training/source/sections/introduction.md

 1. Ways to prevent accidental and intentional misuse of senstitive data
 2. Ways to make sensitive data secure without it being too onerous
 3. The fact that it's not just about complying with some lengthy regulations - **it is about doing the right thing**.
-Our customers have entrusted us with their and their customers' sensitive data and we have a duty to protect that to the best of our abilities.
+Our users have entrusted us with their sensitive data, and our clients have entrusted us with their customers.
+We have a duty to protect that to the best of our abilities.
 4. There are significant penalties associated with non-compliance to organizations and employees of those organizations.
 Lack of attention will impact not only us but our customers.

 So please - take the time to read through this carefully.